Last updated on May 13, 2026

 Thought Monitor, the creature version of Thoughtcast, has turned most affinity decks from general affinity to straight up 8-cast, and I’m totally here for it.

 Preordain is one of the older cards on this list.
-While its power level is too weak for the formats its legal in, it’s still one of the better blue cantrips.
-You’ll mostly only see this card in Commander spellslinger decks since it’s banned in Modern, but it still performs great there.
+While its power level is just shy of the all-timer cantrips, it’s still one of the better blue options.
+You’ll mostly only see this card in Commander spellslinger decks, though being unbanned in Modern was a huge boon for the card.

-With Cryptic Command’s body successfully disposed of, Archmage's Charm has quickly become the utility spell of choice for blue decks in the Modern Horizons format.
+With Cryptic Command’s body successfully disposed of, Archmage's Charm has quickly become the utility spell of choice for blue decks where Cryptic once flourished.
 It offers most of the same options as its predecessor while being cheaper and easier to cast overall.

 But this isn’t much of a downside if you have Narset, Parter of Veils in play to dump your opponent’s hand while giving you a fresh seven.

 Next up is baby Jace, Jace, Vryn's Prodigy.
 This is one of the better cheap blue planeswalkers.
-A creature on the front face, this version of Jace offers looting effects until you fill your graveyard enough when it flips into a great low-value planeswalker.
+A creature on the front face, this version of Jace offers looting until you fill your graveyard enough when it flips into a great high-value planeswalker.

 It wouldn’t be a card draw ranking without some mention of Consecrated Sphinx.
 This 6-mana sphinx has long been a staple of blue EDH decks, and for a great reason.

 Whenever an opponent draws a card, you get to draw two.
-That makes it impossible for your opponents to pull ahead in resources and offers two to six more cards per turn cycle without extra card draws factored in!
+That makes it impossible for your opponents to pull ahead in resources and offers 2-6 more cards per turn cycle without extra card draws factored in.
+It's earned Game Changer status in Commander, though it's debatable that it's that good these days.

 #12.
 Rhystic Study

-Rhystic Study is an obvious inclusion on today’s list.
+One of the best enchantments to run in your Commander deck, Rhystic Study is an obvious inclusion here.
 This cheap blue enchantment offers consistent and long-term card draw as long as it doesn’t get removed.
-It’s a great early play.
-Especially combined with something like Sol Ring, which can get it in play early to capitalize on your opponents’ various early-game drops when they can’t pay the one.
+It’s a great early play, especially combined with something like Sol Ring, which can get it in play early to capitalize on your opponents’ various early-game drops when they can’t pay the .

 #11.
 Mystic Remora

 Mystic Remora is a lot like Rhystic Study turned up a notch.
-This one actually has a cumulative upkeep in exchange for requesting each player pay four instead of one to prevent you from drawing cards.
-This makes it a great early play, usually on turn 1, but not really worth keeping around once turn 3 or 4 come to pass.
+This one actually has a cumulative upkeep in exchange for requesting each player pay 4 instead of 1 to prevent you from drawing cards.
+This makes it a great early play, usually on turn 1, but not really worth keeping around once turns 3 or 4 come to pass.

 #10.
 Gush

 Gush is a combo deck’s card draw dream.
-It’s basically free, draws a couple cards, and can still be played for its mana value in the worst-case scenario.
+It’s basically free, draws a couple cards, and can still be played for its full cost in the worst-case scenario.
 It’s most used in Doomsday decks as a way to cheaply and quickly draw through your 5-card pile, then close out the game with Thassa's Oracle.

 #8.
 Time Spiral